Welcome to

 Art and decoration (click to enlarge)

 Why is Art?
 Is florid decoration Art?
 Neo-realism, abstraction, cubism, pop and pattern?
 Do we know what we like?
 Or do we just like what we know?
 Who knows; who can tell.
 Imagine a world without art, sans decoration, minus a garnish and lacking all design.
-Why bother, we say.
+Why do that, we say.
 Have some art.

-Check out What's New — Latest update 8 May 2008
+Check out What's New — Latest update 2 January 2024

 Take a look at our list of artists by magazine issue.